-Convinced that I could freedive deeper than my equalization allowed, I researched and researched.
-There weren’t many resources back then, but I eventually managed to learn to equalize using Frenzel.
-It took me a very long time to learn; but with proper instruction, it’s not uncommon for students to pick it up after a couple of days, overnight or even within a day.
+Curious to see if I could freedive deeper, I went off to find more information on equalization.
+There was only one document on Frenzel equalization that existed at the time and it had outdated and limited information, but it was enough to learn from.
+It took me a long time to learn; but with proper instruction, and with a lot of resources online now, it’s not uncommon for students to pick it up after a couple of days, overnight or even within a day.

 Frenzel is a much better equalization method in many ways particularly in freediving where energy conservation is critical.
 It’s doesn’t require much effort at all once mastered and is the foundation for the more advanced equalization method used in even deeper freediving.

 Frenzel requires good control over certain muscles – the glottis, soft palate and the tongue.
 While some do it naturally, some will have to learn.
 Tricky enough in the beginning, but it can be learned.
 Some pick it up faster than others, but it can be mastered by anyone.